RedSilkSoftware/workhorz-server/README.md

 * [Vagrant](http://docs.vagrantup.com/)

 ### Deployment
-Docker or Lmctfy could be a great way to make WorkHorz quickly available to admins.
+Docker/Kubernetes (or Lmctfy) will be a great way to make WorkHorz quickly available to admins.
+It is an ultimate goal of deliverables.
 Needs more research.
 * [Docker](https://www.docker.io/)
 * [Let Me Contain That For You](https://github.com/google/lmctfy)